CarterCripe/Syllabye/reports/week7.md

 ### Justin Primc:
 **Goals planned for this week:**
 - Complete information documents: USER/DEVELOPER GUIDELINES
-- Solve local data storage issue
+- Solve local data storage issue (getting user data stored through their interaction of the extension application)
+- Begin working on CI style testing using the Actions section of GitHub for the backend

 **Team progress and issues:**
 - **What team member did:** Completed both md files for the user and developer guidelines.
 Edited the index.js file to include a save locally feature for users' syllabi data.
 Added necessary files (milestone.json) for implementation into a Chrome extension.